babylonchain/babylonchain.github.io/docs/installation.md

 # Installation Guide

-This article provides an overview of installing and initializing the Babylon chain on your system.
+💻 Learn how to install and initialize the Babylon chain on your system.

+---

 In this article:
 - [Step 1: Install Golang](#step1)